Does Maple Wood Darken Over Time?

 How to Keep Maple from Darkening?

-Unfortunately, according to my years of experience with woodworking, there is no direct solution for the color change of maple over years.
+Unfortunately, according to my years of experience with woodworking, there is no direct solution for the color change of maple over the years.

 • Avoid placing maple furniture in humid areas